A Vulnerability in vBulletin Could Allow for Remote Code Execution

 We recommend the following actions be taken:

-Apply appropriate patches provided by vBulletin to vulnerable systems immediately after appropriate testing.
+- Apply appropriate updates provided by vBulletin to vulnerable systems, immediately after appropriate testing.

 - Run all software as a non-privileged user (one without administrative privileges) to diminish the effects of a successful attack.

 - Apply the Principle of Least Privilege to all systems and services.